Join the CC Developer Community

 - For more information about how Creative Commons uses Slack, see the Slack page on the CC public wiki.

-- If you're looking to talk to someone on CC's full-time engineering staff, we are all in the Americas and you're most likely to find us on Slack between 11:00 and 23:00 UTC on weekdays.
+- If you're looking to talk to someone on CC's full-time engineering staff, you're most likely to find us on Slack between 11:00 and 23:00 UTC on weekdays.

 #creativecommons-dev channel on Freenode.
 This channel is mirrored to the